-Our programs and services benefit from the immense knowledge and groundbreaking contributions of collaborators who continue McGraw-Hill Education-sponsored research at Stanford University.
+Our programs and services benefit from the immense knowledge and groundbreaking contributions of collaborators who continue McGraw-Hill Education-sponsored research.
 Let us introduce you to the brilliant minds behind this cutting-edge adaptive learning program:

 Redbird was originally created to carry forward the research mission of Stanford’s Educational Program for Gifted Youth (EPGY).
 EPGY, a 24-year-long research project at Stanford, was dedicated to developing computer-based multimedia courses in Mathematics, Physics, English, Computer Programming and other subjects.

 By combining more than two decades worth of educational science research gathered from EPGY with highly adaptive learning technology, Redbird has since evolved into a suite of learning solutions that are designed to meet the needs of all students, no matter their skill level.